 A permanent and paralyzing injury can change your whole life in an instant.
 If you were paralyzed because of someone else’s irresponsible behavior, you have a right to demand repayment for every loss they caused you.

 From start to finish of your case, your experienced Norristown paralysis injury will fight tirelessly to get the compensation you need.
-Founding Partner Jon Ostroff and the team at Ostroff Injury Law recently reached a $10 million settlement for a client who suffered spinal injuries that limited his ability to walk.
+Founding Partner Jon Ostroff and the team at Ostroff Godshall Injury and Accident Lawyers recently reached a $10 million settlement for a client who suffered spinal injuries that limited his ability to walk.
 Let us put our experience and successful track record to work for you.
 Call us today to set up a consultation at no cost to you.